 While at Sharps Redmore, Gary completed an MSc in Environmental and Architectural Acoustics at London South Bank University, graduating with distinction and a commendation for his final project.

 Gary joined Adrian James Acoustics in January 2020.
-He will specialise in environmental acoustics and noise assessment, as well as taking a leading role in staff training and documentation of our calculation methods.
+He specialises in environmental acoustics and noise assessment, as well as taking a leading role in staff training and documentation of our calculation methods.